slifin/beeline-php/README.md

 Use it in a select query or an update query or manipulate it at run time then apply it, it's up to you!

-### Powerful
+### Full featured

 Beeline handles many cases that other query builders do not:

-- Zend DB: Parameterised expressions
+- Zend DB: Parameterised expressions in columns
-- Doctrine: Unions, sub queries
+- Doctrine DQL: Unions, sub queries

 ### Testable
 Assert against the shape of a query instead of strings, for example you can assert that a query has a particular condition by checking that the relevant data structure exists